Official languages

 And is model D questioned for this reason?

-— There are indeed those who question the model, and some attempts have been made to group Basque-speaking students, but the difference is not clear.
-Above all, what is requested is that other ways of introducing the language into the lives of these young people be sought.
+— There are those who question the model, and some attempts have been made to group Basque-speaking students, but the difference is not clear.
+Above all, what is requested is that other ways be sought to introduce the language into the lives of these young people.

-— Within the school, we need changes.
-Euskera cannot be taught like English is taught.
+— Within the school we need changes.
+Basque cannot be taught like English is taught.
 Learning Basque and then being able to use it, or learning English to travel or work is totally different, and the difference is sociolinguistic.
 The teaching staff and the students must be clear about this.
-It is being seen that school is essential, but school alone cannot do everything.
-It is not enough to send children to school in Euskera; they will not start speaking it automatically.
+It is becoming clear that school is essential, but school alone cannot do everything.
+It is not enough to send children to school in Basque; they will not start speaking it automatically.

 Is Basque cool?
 Are there new role models for young people?

 — Yes, there are some areas where it is cool, but not cool enough.
-There is a fairly recognized phenomenon of people returning to speak Basque at 18 years old in a conscious way.
-In our case, especially in areas with a limited presence of Basque, the use of the language is associated with a conscious decision of the speaker.
+There is a quite recognized phenomenon of people returning to speak Basque at 18 in a conscious way.
+In our case, especially in areas with limited presence of Basque, the use of the language is associated with a conscious decision by the speaker.
 This requires energy that not everyone has and is not socially sustainable.
 It should be automatic.
 The revitalization of a language is an intrinsically very difficult task and if you look at the world, how many successful cases do we know that have gone through a long period of minoritization and are now in good health?

 Good question.
 What examples are there?